pmodels/oshmpi/README.md

 and disabled.

-When OSHMPI is used within an SMP, we employ shared-memory windows to bypass MPI in shmem_{put,get} and use only load-store instructions.
-However, for strided and atomic operations, we still use MPI within an SMP for convenience.
+When OSHMPI is used within an SMP, we employ shared-memory windows to bypass MPI in Put, Get and Atomic operations to use only load-store instructions or GCC intrinsics.
+However, for strided, we still use MPI within an SMP because the lead developer is a lazy bum.

 Future Work
 =====